CIHS-FM

-CIHS-FM is a Canadian radio station broadcasting a gospel music format at 93.5 FM in Wetaskiwin, Alberta and is owned by Tag Broadcasting.
+CIHS-FM was a Canadian radio station broadcasting a gospel music format at 93.5 FM in Wetaskiwin, Alberta, originally owned by Tag Broadcasting.

 The station began broadcasting in the early 2000s after being given approval by the Canadian Radio-television and Telecommunications Commission (CRTC) on November 8, 2000.
 The station has also gone through some technical changes.

+On May 19, 2017, the station's broadcasting license was revoked by the CRTC at the request of then-owner Sukhdev S. Dhillon (operating the station under 902890 Alberta Ltd.).
+The 93.5 FM frequency is now used in the area by Hawk Radio 93.5FM, broadcasting out of Maskwacis, Alberta.